 The scientific name for cats (and dogs) that eat poop is coprophagia.
-Yes, felines can have this condition, too, but it’s more common in dogs than cats.
-Here are some instances when you might observe this behavior:
+Cats can have this condition, too, but it's more common in dogs than cats. ,

-- Cats: Mother cats tend to eat their kittens' feces for grooming purposes and to keep bedding nice and clean.
-This is normal behavior, so don’t be alarmed if your cat does this.
+- Cats: Mother cats tend to eat their kittens' feces.
+For grooming purposes and to keep the bedding nice and clean.

-- Dogs: A new mom-dog cleans her pups up the same way a mom-cat cleans her kittens by eating their poop.
-When the pups watch their mama do this, sometimes they will copy them and they will eat it too.
-Keep watch to make sure your new pup doesn’t pick up on this bad habit.
+- Dogs: A new mom dog cleans her pups up like a mom cat cleans her kittens by eating feces.
+When the puppies watch their mama do this, sometimes they will copy them and will eat them too.
+Keep watch to ensure your new pup doesn't replicate this bad habit.

 Did You Know?

-- Is the underlying cause of the behavior medical or behavioral in nature?
+- Is the underlying cause of the behavior medical or behavioral?